Quantum spin systems on infinite lattices: Functional analysis: a quick review

 With the help of an inner product a norm $\| \cdot \|$ can be defined on $\mc{H}$, by $\|\psi\|^2 = \langle \psi, \psi \rangle$ for all $\psi \in \mc{H}$.
 That this indeed is a norm follows from the well-known Cauchy-Schwarz inequality, which states that $|\langle \psi,\xi \rangle|^2 \leq \langle \psi,\psi \rangle \langle \xi, \xi \rangle$, and the other properties of an inner product.
 Hence each inner product space is a normed vector space in a canonical way.

-A normed space can be endowed with a \emph{topology}, since the norm defines a distance function (or \emph{metric}), defined by $d(\psi,\xi) := \|\psi - \xi\|$.
+A normed space can be endowed with a \emph{topology} , since the norm defines a distance function (or \emph{metric}), defined by $d(\psi,\xi) := \|\psi - \xi\|$.
 In other words, we can talk about convergence of sequences and of continuity.
-Recall that a sequence $(\psi_n)_n$ in a metric space converges to some element $\psi$ if and only if $d(\psi_n, \psi)$ tends to zero as $n$ goes to infinity.
-A special role is played by the \emph{Cauchy sequences}.
-A sequence $(\psi_n)_n$ in a metric space is a Cauchy sequence if for each $\varepsilon > 0$, there is some integer $N$ such that $d(\psi_n, \psi_m) < \varepsilon$ for all $n,m \geq N$.
-In other words, if we look far enough in the sequence, all elements will be close to each other.
+Recall that a sequence ${(\psi_n)}_n$ in a metric space converges to some element $\psi$ if and only if $d(\psi_n, \psi)$ tends to zero as $n$ goes to infinity.
+A special role is played by the \emph{Cauchy sequences} .
+A sequence ${(\psi_n)}_n$ in a metric space is a Cauchy sequence if for each $\varepsilon > 0$, there is some integer $N$ such that $d(\psi_n, \psi_m) < \varepsilon$ for all $n,m \geq N$.
+This can be interpreted as follows: if we look far enough in the sequence, all elements will be close to each other.

 It is not so difficult to show that if a sequence converges in a metric space, it must necessarily be a Cauchy sequence.
 The converse is not true: there are metric spaces in which Cauchy sequences do not converge.
 For example, consider the space $X = (0,1)$ with the usual metric of $\mathbb{R}$.
 Then the sequence given by $x_n = 1/n$ is a Cauchy sequence, but it does not converge (since $0 \notin X$).
-A metric space in which all Cauchy sequences converge is called \emph{complete}.
+A metric space in which all Cauchy sequences converge is called \emph{complete} .
 The most familiar example is likely the real line $\mathbb{R}$, but note that a subspace of a complete space is not necessarily complete, as the example above shows.

 In these notes we will mainly be concerned with a special class of complete spaces: the Banach spaces.
-A \emph{Banach space} is a normed vector space that is complete with respect to the norm.
-For quantum mechanics the natural playground is the \emph{Hilbert space}, whose definition we recall here. \begin{definition} A Hilbert space $\mc{H}$ is an inner product space over $\mathbb{C}$ that is also a Banach space.
+A \idx{Banach space} is a normed vector space that is complete with respect to the norm.
+For quantum mechanics the natural playground is the \emph{Hilbert space}, whose definition we recall here. \begin{definition} A \idxr{Hilbert space} $\mc{H}$ is an inner product space over $\mathbb{C}$ that is also a Banach space.
 That is, it is complete with respect to the norm induced by the inner product. \end{definition}